skip to Main Content

 Talk to teachers

 Not all families fit a traditional mold — and that’s okay.
-However, some teachers may make assumptions based in biases they aren’t aware of.
-For instance, some teachers may assume their student lives with mom if the parents are divorced.
+However, some teachers may make assumptions based on biases they aren’t aware of.
+For instance, some teachers may assume their student lives with a mom if the parents are divorced.
 In fact, these teachers may even be assuming that the child has a mother, instead of two fathers.

 Talking to your child’s teacher about what is happening at home will help the teacher understand your child’s behavior.
-It may also help you and your ex-spouse set expectations for handling permission forms, behavioral communications and parent-teacher conferences.
+It may also help you and your ex-spouse set expectations for handling permission forms, behavioral communications, and parent-teacher conferences.

 Start Scheduling

 It may be tough to align your schedule with your ex-spouse’s schedule and your child’s schedule.
-A calendar sharing tool may be one way you can work with your ex-spouse to organize transportation for extracurricular activities, as well as who will attend school fairs, sports games, plays and other school functions.
+A calendar-sharing tool may be one way you can work with your ex-spouse to organize transportation for extracurricular activities, as well as who will attend school fairs, sports games, plays, and other school functions.

 Encourage their education